 - sunflower seeds

-For the dip, reserve 1/3 cup of the beans for garnish.
-Put the remaining beans in a food processor or blender.
-Add all the remaining ingredients, and process until very smooth, for at least one minute, scraping the bowl with a rubber spatula a few times if need be to help combine the ingredients.
+Reserve 1/3 cup of the beans for garnish.
+Put remaining beans in a food processor or blender.
+Add all remaining ingredients, and process until very smooth, for at least one minute, scraping the bowl with a rubber spatula a few times to help combine ingredients.
 The dip should be creamy.

 Taste and adjust for consistency, adding another tablespoon of water and/or a pinch of salt, if desired.
 Pulse until mixed.

 Serve with a platter of cut vegetables such as carrots, cucumbers, crackers and pita.

 - You can make this dish up to a day before serving.
 Store in the refrigerator.
 Let come to room temperature and garnish with herbs, paprika and oil when ready to serve.

 - For Top 8 Free options: To make gluten free: Replace 1:1 with a gluten free bread.
 To make dairy free- omit yogurt and replace with extra 1 tablespoon of water for a total of 3 tablespoons water.